burtenshaw/threeowlsonachestofdrawers.github.io/site/_posts/2023-12-14-71-The Limits of My Language.markdown

 categories: jekyll update
 ---

 # The Limits of My Language (2015)

 The Limits of My Language (2015) is a collaborative project with Julieta Aguinaco initiated by the
 statement: One doesn't find a different paradigm, We make it.
 Performed at 'Do the Right Thing', Dutch Art Institute, Arnhem.

---\
 Marianna Maruyama writes about the work: In a joint presentation of their collaborative work, \[they\] offer a performance making heavy use of text fragments and passages from their own work and the work of others, together with videos by Aguinaco.
-They consider the possibility of friendship as a community, all the while dealing with questions of language, withdrawal, naming, and positioning within the art world, asking, in more ways than one, what can be named and known?\
+They consider the possibility of friendship as a community, all the while dealing with questions of language, withdrawal, naming, and positioning within the art world, asking, in more ways than one, what can be named and known?
 She muses, "there is an abundance of art practices, spaces...Where is the absence?
 Where is our desert?"
 Reading together at times and taking turns at others, the two artists read parts of their non-linear text,